top of page

 About the project

 In 2019, a separate board was established for Kopstad Godsterminalutvikling.
-The board quickly decided to change the name of the project to Oslofjord Logistikk as because it was obvious that this is not only going to be a freight terminal, but also has the potential to become a logistics centre for rail-related business, not only in freight transport, but also in services, railway operations and handling different types of waste, as well as recycling and processing.
+The board decided rather quickly to change the name of the project to Oslofjord Logistikk AS, because it was obvious that this would not only become a freight terminal, but has the potential to become a logistics center for railway-related business not only in freight transport, but also in service, operation of railways as well as handling different types of waste as well as recycling and processing.
 The response to this has been overwhelmingly positive.

-The project aims to have the first construction stage of the area completed by 2024/2025.
-The entire area is expected to be completed by mid-2030.
+The project aims to have the first construction stage of the area built by 2026/27.
+The entire area is expected to be completed by mid - 2030 - 35.

-The timeline for historical activities/decisions can be read from the figure below, as well the plans for the next few years.
+The timeline for historical activities/decisions can be read from the figure below, as well as what is planned for the next few years.

 bottom of page